survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 * `>= 1.3.0 < 2.0.0` - Range between versions.
 This can be particularly useful if you are using `peerDependencies`.

 You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
 Alternatively you can modify *~/.npmrc* directly.
 Especially defaulting to tilde can be a good idea that can help you to avoid some trouble with dependencies although it won't remove potential problems entirely.
 That's where shrinkwrapping comes in.

-T> If you want to be strict about versions, you can use `--save-exact` over `--save`.
-The shortcut for this operation is `-E`.

 ## Shrinkwrapping Versions